Life is about the chase . . .

 Rachelle Chase lives those words.
 From learning to ride a motorcycle and joining a motorcycle club to quitting her job and moving to South America, from majoring in biology in college to working as a claims adjuster, programmer analyst, owner of a multicultural software products business, a model, and a business analyst, she believes in chasing her dreams and goals until she attains them—or they change.

-As a speaker, Rachelle has been touring Iowa and beyond for the last two years, giving more than 70 presentations–many to standing-room-only crowds–on Buxton, Iowa.
-She’s also given workshops on writing, created and co-hosted an online writing contest for writers (which resulted in numerous writers landing agents and book deals) and hosted two popular podcasts.
+As a speaker, Rachelle has been touring Iowa and beyond for the last two years, giving more than 80 presentations–many to standing-room-only crowds–on Buxton, Iowa.
+She’s also given workshops on writing, created and co-hosted an online writing contest for writers (which resulted in numerous writers landing agents and book deals) and hosted two popular podcasts featuring bestselling authors.

-Her latest adventures include completing Emerge Iowa (Class of 2020), an exciting program for women who plan to run for public office and landing an assignment as the Waterloo Reporter for Iowa Starting Line.
+Her latest adventures include completing Emerge Iowa (Class of 2020), an exciting program for women who plan to run for public office and working as the Waterloo Reporter for Iowa Starting Line.
+She’s incredibly excited to have launched her first nonprofit, Uniting Through History, in February 2021.

 For the latest updates, Rachelle invites you to subscribe to her mailing list.